 * * *

 Jazz is the study of dance and music of popular culture emphasizing flexibility, strength and style.
 Class format includes a general warm-up, technique focus, stretching, traveling across the floor, and a dance combination.
 Steps and music are merged using jazz and Broadway-style music.

 Special classes with guest teachers are offered throughout the year.

 DANCE & DESSERT & More!

-Dancers in level 3 and up are invited to audition in September to be part of this special cast of 20 to 25.
+Dancers in level 4 and up are invited to audition in September to be part of this special cast of around 20.
 The cast rehearses many hours outside of class time for the performances held the first weekend in December.
 This collaboration with A Center for the Arts raises funds that go toward bringing professional dance companies to Fergus Falls to perform and teach.
 The Kindergarten classes are invited to participate along with several other classes (notified in October).
 The cast then also has the chance to perform at places such as: the Broen Home, the Pioneer Care Center, the Otter Fury Dance Team Invitational Show, the Frazee Fly Girl Invitationals, the Kinetic Playground in MPLS, the Someplace Safe Tea, and at lecture/demonstrations at various schools in the region.

 Boys: Black legs and a white t-shirt.